Share this article

 Benefits of rice in dog food: Brown rice or white rice?

 First off, it’s important to state that dogs can eat rice in regulated portions and not as a main staple of their diet.
-Lots of store-bought dog food contains cooked rice as a healthy way to bulk out doggo kibble, particularly with white rice.
+Lots of store-bought dog food contains cooked rice as a healthy way to add essential carbohydrates to doggo kibble, particularly with white rice.
+White rice can also be really great to feed to dogs with an upset tummy as it’s easy to digest and absorbs excess moisture in the digestive tract.

 But what about brown rice?
 Well, as human food brown rice is thought of as the healthier option - it contains more fiber and is high in vitamins and minerals like magnesium and phosphorous (all important for growth, repair, and well-being).
 However, for pup tummies, the increase in fiber means it’s harder for them to digest it, particularly if they’re a puppy or senior dog.
 Chat with your vet and see if your doggo would be okay eating either white or brown rice and, if so, the best way to introduce it to their diet.